griptape-ai/griptape/docs/griptape-framework/drivers/observability-drivers.md

 * `__enter__()` sets up the driver.
 * `__exit__()` tears down the driver.
-* `invoke_observable()` wraps all functions and method marked with the `@observable` decorator.
+* `invoke_observable()` wraps all functions and methods marked with the `@observable` decorator.
 At a bare minimum, implementations invoke the wrapped function and return its result (a no-op).
 This enables drivers to generate telemetry related to the invocation's call arguments, return values, exceptions, latency, etc.

 ## Griptape Cloud